- 1 Can you stop child support if both parents agree in Illinois?

 The spouse receiving support would get 20% of the payor’s net income for one child, 28% for two, 32% for three and 40% for four.
 This is no longer the case.
 Economic tables are used in collaboration with an assessment of the combined income of the parents, cost of living, and number of children involved.

-At what age does child support stop in Illinois?
+How does back child support work in Illinois?

 How much is child support in Illinois?